setoi1/Stock-Market-Discord-Bot/README.md

 ## Description

-A simple discord bot with various functions built in for users
+A simple discord bot with various functions and commands.

 ## Features